AlexT59/homepage/docs/widgets/services/storjnode.md

 Allowed fields: `["monthearn", "monthbandwidthusage", "diskusage", "onlinescore"]`

+All data are for the current month, exepted for the disk usage.

 The online score is an average of the online score of all satellites.

 ```yaml